vaibhavb/vaibhavb/README.md

 - 👋 Hi, I’m @vaibhavb
 - 👀 I’m interested in cybersecurity, and teaching computer science
-- 🌱 I’m currently learning models which help us live.
+- 🌱 I’m currently learning models, which help us live.
 - 💞️ I’m looking to collaborate on open source software, and teaching.
 - 📫 How to reach me - @vaibhavb
 - More about me at [https://www.vitraag.com](https://www.vitraag.com)